The World Log Lift Championships

-The World Log Lift Championships (sometimes referred to as World Log Lift Challenge) is a (mostly) annual competition featuring strength athletes from all over the world, competing exclusively in the log clean and press.
-Created initially as part of the Strongman Champions League, it has since been part of Giants Live and the championship occasionally switches between the two series.
+The World Log Lift Championships (sometimes referred to as World Log Lift Challenge) is an annual competition featuring strength athletes from all over the world, competing exclusively in the log clean and press.
+Created initially as part of the Strongman Champions League, it has since been part of Giants Live and the championship has been present in both series, Giants Live running one version of the championship and the World Log Lift Federation taking over the Strongman Champions League's variant of the championship.